achraf99999/Flex-Living-project/README.md

 ## 📞 Support

 - Open GitHub issues for bugs or feature requests
-- For questions, consult the code and this README
+- For questions, you can reach me on mail .

 ---